xtech-guru/hapi-ms-swagger/README.md

 * `rbac`: RBAC through 'hapi-swagger-rbac'
 * `dql`: MongoDQL integration

-The dependencies on the required packages for every module must be added to the application's `package.json`.
-Modules can also be disabled by setting their options to `false`, e.g. `{log: false}` to disable loading the logging module.
+The dependencies on the required packages for every plugin must be added to the application's `package.json`.
+Plugins can also be disabled by setting their options to `false`, e.g. `{log: false}` to disable loading the logging plugin.

-More details about the different modules, the functionality they offer, the packages they depend on and their options can be found in the section 'Modules'.
+More details about the different plugins, the functionality they offer, the packages they depend on and their options can be found in the section 'Plugins'.

-## Modules
+## Plugins

 ### Mongoose